Creating and Keeping a Working Pantry to Combat Food Insecurity

 Coconut Aminos (substitue for soy sauce)

 This is your first necessity if there is a problem.
 We have good well water in my house, and we filter it with a Berkey Water Filter for drinking.
 But, if we lose power, we lose the well pump.
 Until we get a generator, we need to have backup water handy.
-I keep a couple 3 gallon jugs in the pantry.
+I keep a few 5 gallon jugs in the pantry.
 If I know a storm is coming, I make sure to fill containers ahead of time and make sure the Berkey is topped up.

-Another great resource for stocking up on pantry essentials, delivered to your home, is Thrive Market.
+One really great resource for stocking up on pantry essentials, delivered to your home, is Thrive Market.
 Thrive offers thousands of healthy foods, catering to all your special diet needs, at huge discounts.
 For a 25% discount on your first order, use my discount code!

 Refrigerator and Freezer Foods